junh1024/adt-fork/README.md

 "Spatiospectral Concentration on a Sphere," in: SIAM review 48.3, pp. 504–536.

 [18] D. Arteaga, “An Ambisonics Decoder for Irregular 3-D Loudspeaker Arrays,” presented at the AES 134th Convention, Rome, 2013.

 [19] D. Scaini and D. Arteaga, “Decoding of High Order Ambisonics to Irregular Periphonic Loudspeaker Arrays,” presented at the AES 55th Conference, Helsinki, 2014, pp. 1–8.

 [20] A. Heller and E. M. Benjamin, "The Ambisonic Decoder Toolbox:
 Extensions for Partial-Coverage Loudspeaker Arrays," presented at the Linux Audio Conference 2014, Karlsruhe, 2014.

+[21] M. Graf and D. Potts, “On the computation of spherical designs by a new optimization approach based on fast spherical Fourier transforms,” Numerische Mathematik, vol. 119, no. 4, pp. 699–724, Dec.
+2011.